DineshGarampally/bikeRentalDemand/README.md

 ---

 ## Deployment

+## About The App
 The project is deployed using **Streamlit Cloud**.
+This app uses weather data to forecast hourly bike usage for two major bike-sharing services: Capital Bikeshare and Citi Bike.
 The application allows users to input weather data and predicts the expected bike rental demand.

+The application explores how weather conditions—such as temperature, humidity, windspeed, and precipitation—shape bike rental demand.
+This app delivers actionable insights to optimize resource allocation and enhance service availability.

+The app uses Randfom forest model to predict the demand.

 ### How to Use the App
 1. Input the required weather parameters and hour of the day.